Fake it till you make it: Learning transferable representations from synthetic ImageNet clones: Extended qualitative results

 \subsection{NSFW content}

 Another issue that was not very prominent, but still visible, even in the case of generic animal and object categories present in ImageNet-100, was the fact that some of the generated images contained NSFW (Not Suitable For Work) content in the form of nudity.
-The open-source code for Stable Diffusion comes with a highly selective safety module, that discards generated images that might contain NSFW content.\footnote{\url{https://huggingface.co/CompVis/stable-diffusion-v1-4?text=Safety}} We disabled this module when generating images for the ImageNet synsets as we wanted to study the model as-is first, and to understand the problem.
+The open-source code for Stable Diffusion comes with a highly selective safety module, that discards generated images that might contain NSFW content.\footnote{{\url{https://huggingface.co/CompVis/stable-diffusion-v1-4?text=Safety}}} We disabled this module when generating images for the ImageNet synsets as we wanted to study the model as-is first, and to understand the problem.

-We thoroughly inspected all classes of ImageNet-100 and observed minor NSFW issues with only two of the classes: 1) The basic prompt for the class ``sarong'' led to a few images that had partial nudity.
+We thoroughly inspected all classes of ImageNet-100 and observed minor NSFW issues with two of the classes: 1) The basic prompt for the class ``sarong'' led to a few images that had partial nudity.
 This effect was exaggerated when adding the description of the concept that reads ``a loose skirt consisting of brightly colored fabric wrapped around the body; worn by both women and men in the South Pacific".
 It seems that words like ``body'' biases the image generation process towards more NSFW content.
 2) Prompts for the class ``ski mask'' in combination with certain backgrounds from the Places dataset~\cite{zhou2017places} also resulted in nudity.
-Overall, we want to emphasize that the Stable Diffusion models we tested were all highly susceptible to generate such content, something that shows the biases existing in the LAION training set.
+Overall, we want to emphasize that the Stable Diffusion models we tested were all highly susceptible to generate such content.